BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ### EduComp 2024 - Ideas Laboratory (UPDATE)

 We are excited to announce that our paper's submission to the [EduComp 2024](http://educompbrasil.org) conference was accepted!
 EduComp is a premier conference that focuses on educational computing, providing a platform for researchers, educators, and practitioners to share their insights and innovations in the field of educational technology.
+Our paper highlights the significance of worked examples in software engineering education, particularly within the domain of Distributed Systems, and discusses a novel approach for selecting these examples based on code quality metrics.

+The study introduces a heuristic based on metrics to examine the evolution of code quality in Distributed Systems, aiming to identify code examples that demonstrate significant improvements.
+Using software projects such as Apache Kafka and ZooKeeper, the research applies tools like CK (Java code metrics calculator) and RefactoringMiner integrated into the developed Worked Example Miner (WEM) tool.
+This approach allowed for the generation of statistical descriptions, linear regressions, and refactorings that aid in selecting code changes for worked examples.

+Our findings reveal that this methodology can effectively contribute to the selection of worked examples for Distributed Systems, highlighting improvements in modularization, cohesion, and code reusability.
+Such examples are instrumental in enhancing learning and understanding in software engineering education.

-Our paper will highlight the significance of code quality metrics in enhancing software engineering education and the importance of worked examples in illustrating code evolution and improvement.
-You can our paper submission here [Abordagem para seleção de exemplos trabalhados para Engenharia de Software do domínio de Sistemas Distribuídos](UPDATE).
+For further details on our approach and findings, you can read our paper submission here: [Abordagem para seleção de exemplos trabalhados para Engenharia de Software do domínio de Sistemas Distribuídos](UPDATE).

+EduComp24, April 22-27, 2024, São Paulo, São Paulo, Brazil (Online)

+© 2024 Copyright maintained by the authors.
+Publication rights licensed to the Brazilian Computer Society (SBC).

 ### SBES 2024 (UPDATE)